<i>Agathis australis</i>(Agathis australis) hero image

 Cultural Significance

-Kauri holds a pre-eminent place in Mori culture, revered as a taonga (treasure) and a chiefly tree.
-Its timber was prized for building waka (canoes), meeting houses, and for carving.
-The gum (kapia) was used as a fire-starter, for chewing, and in traditional ceremonies.
-The tree features in creation stories and is a powerful symbol of strength, longevity, and connection to the land.
+The Kauri holds a pre-eminent place in Māori culture, revered as a taonga (treasure) and a chiefly tree.
+Its timber was historically the primary material for building massive waka (canoes) and intricate carvings for meeting houses.
+The fragrant resin, or kapia, was used as a fire-starter, for traditional chewing, and in ceremonial tattoos.
+Today, the Kauri stands as a powerful symbol of New Zealand's natural strength and identity, its survival being a central focus for national conservation and the protection of our indigenous forest heritage.

 Bonus Tip